Allen Calvert, Network Program Manager

 Education and Areas of Expertise: MS, Environmental Science with emphasis in landscape ecology, Western Washington University; BA, Studio Art, Colorado College

-I have worked with the Mojave Desert Network since the fall of 2012, remotely and in a part-time capacity.
-I have provided a range of support including GIS spatial analysis; report editing, formatting, and publication in the NPS Natural Resource Report Publication Series; website updates; and science communication support.
-My NPS career started in 2002 at North Cascades National Park, and in 2005, I joined my primary Inventory and Monitoring network, the North Coast and Cascades Network.
-Prior to the NPS, I worked in a variety of seasonal fieldwork positions with the US Forest Service and municipalities.
-I have always had a deep appreciation of the natural world and had a conservation ethic instilled by a family of outdoors lovers since a young age.
-I thoroughly enjoy experiencing the Mojave and Great Basin deserts—virtually—in my work with the Mojave Desert Network and the enthusiastic staff!
-When I’m not at work, I enjoy bicycling, backcountry skiing, birding, visiting other national parks, and hiking with my Texas rescue dog.
+I have worked with the Mojave Desert Network since 2012, remotely and in a part-time capacity.
+I have provided a range of support including GIS; report editing, formatting, and publication in the NPS Natural Resource Publication Series; website updates; and science communication.
+My NPS career started in 2002 at North Cascades National Park; in 2005, I joined my primary Inventory and Monitoring network, the North Coast and Cascades Network.
+My appreciation of the natural world was instilled by a family of outdoors lovers at a young age.
+I love experiencing the Mojave and Great Basin deserts—virtually—in my work with the Mojave Desert Network's enthusiastic staff!
+When not at work, I enjoy bicycling, backcountry skiing, birding, visiting our national parks, and hiking with my Texas rescue dog.